MShields2/neverforget-legal/privacy.md

 ## 7. Your Rights (GDPR)
 Access, rectification, erasure, restriction, portability, objection, complaint with a supervisory authority.

 Local data: uninstalling the app deletes everything.
-RevenueCat data: send a request to neverforget.neverforget@proton.me.
+RevenueCat data: send a request to neverforget.feedback@proton.me.

 ## 8. Children
 Not intended for children under 13.
 We do not knowingly collect data from children.